PremGChavan/change-shape-and-color/README.md

 - `style.css`: Contains the CSS styling for the project.
 - `script.js`: Contains the JavaScript code for handling user interactions and changing the shape and color of the graphical element.

-## Contribution

-Contributions are welcome!
-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.